jbush001/NyuziProcessor/README.md

 ## Required Software

-The following sections explain how to install these packages.
+The following sections explain how to install these packages for each operating system.

 - GCC 4.8+ or Apple Clang 4.2+
 - Python 2.7